RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/maintenance-mode.md

 ## `node maintenance_mode on`

-Migrates shards out of the node and prevents shards from returning to it by turning the node into a quorum node.
+Migrates shards out of the node and turns the node into a quorum node to prevent shards from returning to it.

 ```sh
 $ rladmin node <id> maintenance_mode on